Dalia Kirschbaum

 What have been some of your favorite projects to work on?

-One of the coolest experiences I have had at NASA is doing a live recording of the GPM launch.
-I had been working on the mission leadership team since 2010 and was asked to help host live coverage of the launch, which was happening in the middle of the night at Tanegashima Space Center in Japan (which was afternoon on the East Coast).
-Watching the rocket blast off, holding my breath until the fairings separated, and seeing it enter its orbit was one of the most exciting things I have done.
-I continue to work with the team on that project, and the satellite constellation continues to provide unprecedented data on rain and snow around the world.
+One of the coolest experiences I have had at NASA is doing a live recording of the Global Precipitation Measurement (GPM) satellite launch.
+I had been working with the mission leadership team for the past 5 years and was asked to co-host live coverage of the launch, which was happening at Tanegashima Space Center in Japan.
+From my “broadcast desk” at NASA Goddard, I watched the rocket blast off, holding my breath until the fairings separated and seeing the satellite enter its orbit.
+It was exhilarating to experience the launch and know how many people worked for well over a decade to take this mission from concept to orbit.
+The GPM satellite and its constellation of other satellites from domestic and international partners continues to provide unprecedented data on rain and snow around the world.

-The other exciting thing we've done is develop a citizen science website where people can log in and report landslides in their area or ones they have heard about in the news.
-It is impossible to get a comprehensive, global picture of where and when landslides are happening, because of a number of other factors.
-So by encouraging the participation of the community, we can work toward getting a much better idea of how landslides are impacting us and our environment.
-We have already had some great contributions that have helped fill gaps in our knowledge for some areas, so I encourage anyone who is interested to check out our site and start reporting!
+Another exciting thing I’ve done is develop a citizen science website where people can log in and report landslides either near them or ones they have heard about in the news.
+It is impossible to get a comprehensive, global picture of where and when landslides are happening because of a number of other factors.
+So by encouraging the participation of the community, we can work toward getting a much better idea of how landslides affect us and our environment.
+We have already had some great contributions that have helped fill gaps in our knowledge for some areas, so I encourage anyone interested to check out our site and start reporting!

 What are some fun facts about yourself?